-C. Workplace Violence Prevention Plan (WVPP)
+IV.
+CONSENT CALENDAR Workplace Violence Prevention Plan (WVPP)

-It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:
+The ICTC Management Committee met on April 9, 2025, and forwards this item to the Commission for their review and approval after public comment, if any:

-1. Approval and Adoption the ICTC Workplace Violence Prevention Plan
+Approval and Adoption of the ICTC Workplace Violence Prevention 1.
+Plan